2DGD-F0TH/2DGD_F0TH/chapters/012_Marketing.md

 These products are usually sold to adventurous or unknowing consumers for a quick buck or people who hope to make some money out of "out-of-game economies" (like Steam Cards or Tradeable Items), while the quality of the final product is lacking at best or terrible at worst.

-This circles back to "being pro-consumer": you're not selling to a single person, but to a lot of people with different backgrounds and expertise, and one of those **will** find out if your game is an "asset flip".
+This circles back to "being consumer-friendly": you're not selling to a single person, but to a lot of people with different backgrounds and expertise, and one of those **will** find out if your game is an "asset flip".

 Flipping assets is the equivalent of betraying your customers, as well as living entirely on the work of who made said assets.